aleung/csvsplit/README.md

   --help        Show help                                              [boolean]
 ```

-The generated csv files are named into the value of the column base which to split.
+The generated csv files are named into the value of the column base on which to split.

-There will be an extra csv file generated, in which contains only the header.
+There might be an extra csv file generated, in which contains only the header.
 Just delete it.